Hi. My name’s Guy Hasson. I write fantasy and science fiction.

 So I created this blog, The Squashbuckler Diaries.
 It’s basically a blog of her life, though it’s not written by her.
 If you want to know what ‘squashbuckler’ means, well, there’s going to be quite a few diary entries about that, not to mention that it’ll be explained in the first book.

 I know where the story is going.
 I know what happens in the end.
 I know all the secrets of the Dream and why Joy was born the way she was.
 I know whether it’s possible to get back or not.
-I know what will happen, and I promise it will be exciting.
+I know what will happen, and I promise it will be exciting and surprising every step of the way.
 But the stories are not about getting to the end.
 They’re about life.

 This is a blog about life, Joy’s life.